Join us at the AgileAus SAFe® Forum in Sydney on 24th June. Save 10% with promo code AA25-PA10

 0 Contact

-Home > Blog > SAFe Applied > Can You Be SAFe Without PI Planning?
+Home > Blog > SAFe Events > Can You Be SAFe Without PI Planning?

 Can You Be SAFe Without PI Planning?

-The concept of a Program Increment (PI), is generally considered the corner stone of cadence in SAFe.
-In simple terms, SAFe recommends that a PI consists of between 4 and 6 two-week sprints including a IP sprint (Innovation & Planning.) and each PI commences with a two day "all hands" PI planning event during which a high level delivery plan is produced for the PI.
-As readers of this blog would already be aware, when we launched our first release train, we did not have enough funded development work in the pipeline to justify a full blown release planning event, so we invented Unity Day.
+The concept of a Program Interval (PI), is generally considered the cornerstone of cadence in the Scaled Agile Framework (SAFe).
+In simple terms, SAFe recommends that a PI consists of between 4 and 6 two-week iterations, including an IP (Innovation & Planning) iteration.
+Each PI commences with a two-day "all hands" PI Planning event during which a high-level delivery plan is produced for the PI.
+As readers of this blog would already be aware, when we launched our first agile release train, we did not have enough funded development work in the pipeline to justify a full-blown release planning event, so we invented Unity Day.

 We had shied away from adopting PIs in our first 18 months as a Release Train.
-In the early days when demand was at its lowest the majority of our projects / epics were simply responding to changes in front of house or billing that had consequential impacts to the Enterprise Data Warehouse (EDW).
-The priorities of the projects were set at an enterprise level and our ability to make our stakeholders commit to even an eight week plan seemed unrealistic.
+In the early days, when demand was at its lowest, the majority of our projects/epics were simply responding to changes in front of house or billing that had consequential impacts on the Enterprise Data Warehouse (EDW).
+The priorities of the projects were set at an enterprise level, and our ability to make our stakeholders commit to even an eight-week plan seemed unrealistic.

-With demand spiralling out of control we needed to take action, so we decided to experiment.
-We would run a one day "all hands" PI Planning event.
-As we had done a year earlier, my leadership team sat down with copies of Dean Leffingwell's Agile Software Requirements opened up to the section on PI planning and started to adapt it to our needs.
-We landed on the following one day agenda:
+With demand spiralling out of control, we needed to take action, so we decided to experiment.
+We would run a one-day "all hands" PI Planning event.
+As we had done a year earlier, my leadership team sat down with copies of Dean Leffingwell's Agile Software Requirements opened it to the section on PI Planning and started to adapt it to our needs.
+We landed on the following one-day agenda:

 9am Unity Hour